sunggun-yu/envp/README.md

 Examples:

-  # run command with selected profile. assuming HTTPS_PROXY is set in the profile
+  # run command with selected environment variable profile.
+  # (example is assuming HTTPS_PROXY is set in the profile)
   envp use profile
   envp -- kubectl cluster-info
   envp -- kubectl get pods